-I wanted to get more familiar with building Canvas Apps in Power Apps so I though I would try and create a Wizard type app, that guides a user through a series of input screens.
+I wanted to get more familiar with building Canvas Apps in Power Apps so I thought I would try and create a Wizard type app, that guides a user through a series of input screens.
 My intention was to use it in Dynamics 365 instead of the deprecated Dialogs.
-As part of this exercise I wanted to create some reusable components that I could use in my Wizards screens.
+As part of this exercise, I wanted to create some reusable components that I could use in my Wizards screens.
 This seemed a sensible approach and the recently introduced Canvas Apps Components looked a good fit to accomplish this.
-Canvas Apps Components allows you to create ui components that you can reuse across screens in your application.
+Canvas Apps Components allows you to create UI components that you can reuse across screens in your application.
 You can also export Canvas Apps Components for reuse in other Apps.
 You can read more details on the PowerApps component framework for canvas apps here

 I thought I would start with a navigation bar with previous and next buttons that I could use on each page of my Wizard.
 The logic behind the buttons to determine which form to navigate to would need be data driven so I could reuse the component across multiple apps.

 To use the new component functionality in Canvas Apps you need to go to App settings -> Advanced Settings -> Experimental features and turn Components on.

 Step 2: Creating a component called WizbarNavBar